MichaelAlexanderBryant/simplyhired-eda/README.md

 ### data_cleaning/data_cleaning.py

-This Python script cleans the raw_data.csv file after scraping SimplyHired for job postings.
+This Python script cleans the raw_data.csv file.
 The output of this file are two sets of dataframes.
 The first set are for EDA without imputation and the second set are for an OLS analysis where the data has been imputed.
 The first set includes df_benefits.csv, df_qualifications.csv, and df_title_loc_comp_salary.csv, and the second set includes df_modeling.csv, df_modeling_drop_first.csv, and dropped_columns.csv.
 All dataframes are located in the data_cleaning directory.

 ### EDA.ipynb